Here’s a question for you. What is your favorite social media platform these days? Are you using Facebook as much as you used to?

 But, first, let’s just see what the heck it means when someone says “EVERGREEN CONTENT.”

-As you can guess by the word evergreen, this is the type of content which is “timeless.”
+As you can guess by the word evergreen, this is the type of content that is “timeless.”

 For example, if you followed any trending topic, and posted something about it.
 This will surely give you a boost for a specific period, but that won’t be evergreen content.